Skip to main content

 Does Medavie Blue Cross offer testing?

-According to a recent survey of Canada’s top 10 insurers, including Medavie Blue Cross all offer a pharmacogenetic testing option.
-However, we are only one of a few insurers that offers pharmacogenetic testing at preferred pricing through our Personalized Medicine option.
+We offer pharmacogenetic testing option.
+However, we are only one of a few insurers that offers pharmacogenetic testing at preferred pricing through our Personalized Medicine option on our Connected Care digital health plan.

 Who receives testing results?